pyroesp/pyroesp.github.io/_posts/2019-10-22-PlayStation-1-reset-mod-part-2.md

 After playing around with it for a bit I saw a user on the PSIO forums ask for a way to reset the PlayStation 1 through a button combination.
 Unfortunately the PSIO has no access to the status of the buttons on a controller, so this can't be done from the PSIO.

-I had messed around with the PlayStation 1 communication before and I was sure I could build something that would do just that.
+I had messed around with the PlayStation 1 communication before and I was confident I could build something that would do just that.
 From my previous post you can see I managed to make something that worked, but was not perfect.

 In this article I'm going to explain what I did afterwards.